 The last example of landing pages is Headspace.
 Let's look at one of their CTA buttons which belongs to different offerings.

 It is important to see a free recording before making a start since it could help people be ready for what they will see and what they should expect.

 For this case, they offer a 5 min meditation for their "Mindfulness" category.
 After the recording, you can click the CTA button and start your meditation.

 CTA: Start your free trial

 Shopify's choice of CTA is an offer for a free trial.
-They show the platform via screenshots right next to the desired action.
+They show the platform with a very effective narration and scenes right next to the desired action.

 Right below the CTA, Shopify closely details what will happen when they perform the desired action.

 CTA: Start free trial